Skip to main content

 No matter how many images you need to keep safe in the cloud, Dropbox can help you store them all.

-• Storage options: Start with 2 GB of free storage.
-When you need more, paid plans offer 2 or 3 TB for your photos, videos and other files, or subscriptions for teams start with 5 TB or more.
+• Storage options — Start with 2 GB of free storage.
+When you need more, paid plans offer 2 or 3 TB for your photos, videos and other files.
+Subscriptions for teams start with 5 TB or more.

 A collection of photos in the photo library of a user’s camera